Standard Operating Procedure (SOP)

 Erwin Ersteller creates a new document based on a template or an existing document, or creates a new version of an existing SOP, for example.
 Of course, he can also involve several editors in the creation process.
 After creating or modifying the document, Erwin Ersteller sets the document circulation (review, approval and release) and finishes the editing.
 Using the workflow system, the document is automatically forwarded to the responsible reviewer (one or more), who receives a corresponding task.

 In this step, the content check takes place.
 Paul Prüfer, the responsible reviewer of the document, opens his task and studies the contents of the document sent to him.
 He has the possibility to approve the document and thus pass it on to the next steering step or to reject the document, to add comments/comments/wishes for changes and to send it back to Erwin Ersteller.
 In addition, enquiries can be placed about the document.
-If the document is approved it will be forwarded to Gerold Genehmiger.
+If the document is approved it will be forwarded to Adam Approver.

 Learn how the process can be implemented digitally: